 The nave of York Minster is not only the widest in Europe but also one of the highest.
 A large expanse of stained glass enhances the impression of height.
 If you are lucky enough to visit on a sunny day when the sun is in the right position, the shafts of coloured light coming through the windows are truly spectacular.
-The nave was built starting in 1220, replacing an older structure, and is primarily Early English in style.
+Work to build the nave started in 1220.
+This replaced an older structure, and it is primarily Early English in style.

 Enter by the south door and look upwards where you can see the large Rose Window above the entrance.
 The stonework dates from 1220, but the glass itself is from the late 15th century.

 In front is an elaborate screen.
 This sits between the choir and the nave.
 The 15th century stone screen has carved statues of the Kings of England from William 1 to Henry V1 with a canopy of angels.
 Walking anti-clockwise, turn right and walk along the south aisle towards the Minsters’ eastern end.
 Lining the aisle are monuments to nobles and ancient churchmen.
 There are numerous tombs in the Minster.
 The majority are post-medieval, but some date from the late Tudor period and often have painted effigies of family members.